 After every backup run, MSP360 Backup will copy newly created backup data, from the local backup repository to cloud-based.
 It differs from a separate backup-to-cloud job by collecting the backup data from the local storage repository, rather than working with “hot” data, directly.
 This approach can improve the computer’s overall performance.

-Recovering Files from Windows 10 Cloud Backups
+Windows 10 Cloud Backup Recovery

 Recovering user data from cloud sources is an easy task with MSP360 Backup.
 You need to: